-- Along crack length, fix inspection nipples at specific intervals
+- Along the crack length, fix inspection nipples at specific intervals

 - Seal crack surface along the whole length of the crack

-- Remove contamination using fresh water and be sure that injection path is open
+- Remove contamination using fresh water and be sure that the injection path is open

 Fig.3: Arrangement of Steel Sleeve Repair